Ninja-Squad/ninja-squad.github.com/_posts/2017-09-18-what-is-new-angular-4.4.md

 That's all for this release: the next important one will be 5.0!

-If you missed, there have been more movement on Angular CLI lately.
+The Angular CLI also had interesting changes lately.
 Check out our blog posts if you missed them:

 - [Angular CLI 1.3](/2017/08/10/angular-cli-1.3/)
 - [Angular CLI 1.4](/2017/09/14/angular-cli-1.4/)

-In the meantime, all our materials ([ebook](https://books.ninja-squad.com/angular), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!
+All our materials ([ebook](https://books.ninja-squad.com/angular), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!